mozilla/open-innovation-curriculum/resources-request-workflow/content.md

-# Learning & Leading Learning Resources
+# Learning & Leading Resources
 ![portal](https://c1.staticflickr.com/5/4024/4705811372_f41a14ca64.jpg)

 The goal of this portal is to connect you with clear ways to:

-* Request 'learning and leading' resources (new or existing)
+* Request 'learning and leading' resources (new or existing).
-* Test and give feedback on existing resources
+* Test and give feedback on existing resources.
-* Contribute 'learning and leading' resources
+* Contribute 'learning and leading' resources.

 ## Contributing Resources

-If you are in any stage of development, or testing resources that you think can benefit others, or compliment existing content.
-Please fill out [this form]().
+If you are in any stage of development, or testing resources that you think can benefit or compliment existing content.
+Please fill out [this form]() to let us know about it.

 ## Requesting Resources

-We have an [ever-increasing](http://education.mozilla-community.org/) number of quality [learning and leading](http://emmairwin.github.io/) resources.
+We have an [ever-increasing](http://education.mozilla-community.org/) library of quality [learning and leading](http://emmairwin.github.io/) resources.

-It's daunting t

 Please fill out this simple form to launch a discovery process that will ask you a few key questions about your learning objectives.
 We'll respond quickly with proposals/suggestions  - some examples might be how you might: